 2. provision of information on nontraditional employment; and

-2. appropriate recruitment and other business services on behalf of employers, including small employers, in the local area, which services may include services described in this subsection, such as providing information and referral to specialized business services not traditionally offered through the one-stop delivery system;
+2. appropriate recruitment and other business services on behalf of employers, including small employers, in the local area, which may include services described in this subsection, such as providing information and referral to specialized business services not traditionally offered through the one-stop delivery system;

 5. provision of referrals to and coordination of activities with other programs and services, including programs and services within the one-stop delivery system and, in appropriate cases, other workforce development programs;